-- Proactive or on request of Lightstream, provide clear input to Lightstream for assessment of resolution of an incident or service request. - Availability (24/7) of Customer representative(s) for Lightstream when resolving a P1 or P2 issue or troubleshooting an incident. - Appropriate and timely notification, preferably three working days upfront, of scheduled maintenance within Customer systems which are deemed relevant for Lightstream to know. - Keeping Lightstream informed on changes with respect to the Authorization Matrix. - Notification of all relevant network and physical changes to the managed equipment (e.g. location changes). - Adequate follow-up of any reported Security Improvement Advisories (SIAs) as reported in the monthly Management Reports. - The customer already has installed and configured Palo Alto Networks Cortex XDR security infrastructure as detailed in the onboarding checklist.
-If the customer is procuring Cortex XDR as a portion of the Lightstream services, the customer is expected to install and configure the licenses on the endpoint
+- Proactively, or per request by Lightstream, provide clear input to Lightstream for assessment of resolution of an incident or service request. - Availability (24/7) of Customer representative(s) for Lightstream when resolving a P1 or P2 issue or troubleshooting an incident. - Appropriate and timely notification, preferably three working days upfront, of scheduled maintenance within Customer systems which may have a potential impact on Lightstream's ability to deliver the service.
+Lightstream advises caution, and where possible, to over-communicate. - Keeping Lightstream informed on changes with respect to the Authorization Matrix. - Notification of all relevant network and physical changes to the managed equipment (e.g. location changes). - Adequate follow-up of any reported Security Improvement Advisories (SIAs) as reported in the monthly Management Reports. - The customer already has installed and configured Palo Alto Networks Prisma Cloud security infrastructure as detailed in the onboarding checklist.
+If the customer is procuring Prisma Cloud as a portion of the Lightstream services, the customer is expected to install and configure the licenses on the endpoints.